 - Infection: Bacterial, fungal, and viral infections are common causes of corneal damage.

 - Systemic disease: Leber’s congenital amaurosis, Ehlers-Danlos syndrome, Down’s syndrome, and osteogenesis imperfecta commonly lead to corneal disease.

 - Certain eye diseases: Retinitis pigmentosa, retinopathy of prematurity, and vernal keratoconjunctivitis also commonly lead to corneal disease.

 - The cause of keratoconus in most patients is unknown

-Corneal disease should be treated immediately.
-There are early treatment methods, such as contact lenses, that can be used to prolong vision, as well as new light therapy crosslinking for Keratoconus.
-In cases of Fuch’s dystrophy or other endothelial dystrophies, there are new techniques where only the back layer of the cornea is replaced, leaving the front portion intact (DSAEK).
-DSAEK surgery speeds the recovery of the eye greatly.
-In some cases, a full thickness corneal transplant is necessary.
+Corneal diseases should be treated immediately.
+There are early treatment methods, such as contact lenses, that can be used to prolong vision, as well as new light therapy crosslinking for keratoconus.
+In cases of Fuch’s dystrophy or other endothelial dystrophies, there are new techniques where only the back layer of the cornea is replaced, leaving the front portion intact.
+Dr. Slade performs cutting-edge, micro-invasive DMEK (Descemet membrane endothelial keratoplasty) transplants as well as DSAEK (Descemet stripping automated endothelial keratoplasty).
+In some cases, a full-thickness corneal transplant is necessary.
 Fortunately, this treatment is now done with a laser to speed recovery.
 Dr. Slade was one of the first in the US to do corneal transplants with the laser.
 The laser treatment can restore vision when the cornea becomes clouded with a very high percentage of success.